HOW TO BECOME A PHARMACY TECH

 Salary & Job Outlook

 The BLS analysis also forecasts great growth in the field.
-The projected growth outlook is said to be around 4% through at least 2029.
-This increase is noted as being as fast as average for all occupations.
+The projected growth outlook is said to be around 5.6% through at least 2031.
+This increase is noted as being right at the national average for all occupations.
 This steady pattern most likely stems from the fact that baby boomers are now reaching their sunset years and are in need of more pharmaceutical drugs.